8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 7. prestige, and
 8. sticks.

-Regarding range and distance between, sticks is so far from the others I feel comfortable saying I am practically anti-stick.
+Regarding range and distance between sticks and everything else, sticks are so far from the others that I feel comfortable saying I am practically anti-stick.
 If I signed up for the negative consequence, I see that differently.
 Further, the top four are pretty close to one another and may even shift around based on context.
 Finally, the remaining are also pretty close to one another but aren’t exceptionally close to the top four.

 Extended version: